 When hearing a story, the brain releases dopamine, a neurotransmitter that prompts us to seek out perceived rewards, such as good feelings from helping people.
 In other words, narratives move us to action.
 For example, every year 250,000 people post their personal stories and requests for help on GoFundMe, raising $650 million collectively.

-How to Harness the Power of Story for Major Gifts
+How to Harness the Power of Storytelling for Major Gifts

 Stories can help at every point on the donor journey.
 They’re most powerful when well-constructed, aligned with donor values, and make one clear point, such as how a major gift can change someone’s life forever.